Petrichor: History

-The phenomenon was first scientifically described in a March 1964 paper by Australian researchers Isabel Bear and Dick Thomas, published in the journal Nature.
+A popular science summary of the phenomenon from this century states, rather, that the "[t]he smell is... a concoction of some 50 chemicals", plant-derived, and "trapped in the earth", awaiting release by rain, a perspective based on the mid-to-late 20th century research that would follow.
+In particular, the phenomenon was further scientifically described in a March 1964 paper by Australian researchers Isabel Bear and Dick Thomas, published in the journal Nature.
 Thomas coined the term "petrichor" to refer to what had previously been known as "argillaceous odour".
-The authors describe how the smell derives from an oil exuded by certain plants during dry periods, whereupon it is absorbed by clay-based soils and rocks.
-During rain, the oil is released into the air along with another compound, geosmin, a metabolic by-product of certain actinobacteria, such as Streptomyces, which is emitted by wet soil, producing the distinctive scent; ozone may also be present if there is lightning.
-In a follow-up paper, Bear and Thomas (1965) showed that the oil slows seed germination and early plant growth.
+The authors describe how the scent derives from chemical compounds exuded by plants during dry periods, whereupon these are absorbed by clay-based soils and rocks.
+In a follow-up paper, Bear and Thomas suggested in 1965 that the chemical components giving rise to the "argillaceous odour of petrichor" also slow seed germination and early plant growth.